-One useful feature allows sellers to import products from Etsy directly into aftcra, so you could potentially put items up for sale in two places at once.
+A useful feature allows sellers to import products from Etsy directly into aftcra, so you could potentially put items up for sale in 2 places at once.

 aftcra vs. Etsy

-Both aftcra and Etsy are online marketplaces.
-So both manage web hosting and site-building for sellers who don’t want to deal with the technical end of things.
-On aftcra, your products will appear in its marketplace that is similar to Etsy’s.
+Both aftcra and Etsy are online marketplaces that manage web hosting and site-building for sellers who don’t want to deal with the technical end of things.
+On aftcra, your products will appear in their own marketplace that is similar to Etsy’s.